libreyextremo/wineapidb/README.md

 # Wine API DB
+Website where users may:
+- find wines or
-Website dedicated to this simple and easy RESTful JSON API to access to a wine collection.
+- discover how to use a simple and easy RESTful JSON API to access to a wine collection.